 Carly Simon

-Carly Simon: The Introspective Voice of Singer-Songwriter Pop
+Carly Simon: The Introspective Voice of American Singer-Songwriter Pop

-Carly Simon is an American singer-songwriter and guitarist whose confessional lyrics and melodic pop-rock defined an era.
-Hailing from New York City, she achieved massive commercial success in the 1970s, with her breakthrough album "No Secrets" and its global smash "You're So Vain" cementing her status as a leading musical voice.
+Carly Simon is an American singer-songwriter and guitarist whose confessional lyrics and distinctive contralto voice defined a generation of 1970s pop.
+Hailing from New York City, she achieved massive commercial success with multiple chart-topping singles and albums, including the classic "You're So Vain," and has sold tens of millions of records worldwide.

 Early career